Are you thinking about getting pregnant shortly?

 Healthy weight loss following bariatric surgery can reduce the risks and help you enjoy a safer pregnancy.

-It helps to talk with your bariatric healthcare team as soon as you get confirmation that you are pregnant so that you get the best advice for caring for your unborn child.
+It helps to talk with your bariatric healthcare team as soon as you get confirmation that you are pregnant to get the best advice for caring for your unborn child.

 Do your best to find a bariatric surgeon who cares about patient outcomes.